How to Save Money on Utility Bills This Winter

 Insulate Your Attic

-All of these tips are good, old-fashioned, common sense thoughts that don’t take but a few minutes and maybe a few dollars to implement.
-True, these actions won’t save you thousands, like all new windows would, but they will help you to save as much as possible with what you have.
+All of these tips are good, old-fashioned, common sense thoughts that only take a few minutes and maybe a few dollars to implement.
+True, these actions won’t save you thousands, as all new windows would, but they will help you to save as much as possible with what you have.